ICJIA/continuum-sud/markdown/intercepts/intercept-5.md

 <details>
 	<summary>PHARMACOLOGICAL METHODS: MEDICATION-ASSISTED TREATMENT (MAT)</summary>

-**Description:**   [Medication-Assisted Treatment (MAT) programs](http://www.samhsa.gov/medication-assisted-treatment/treatment) incorporate the use of medicine to treat opioid or alcohol use disorders, in conjunction with behavioral therapies or counseling to treat individuals with SUDs.[^25]  With regard to opioids, the use of medication alone is called opioid replacement therapy (ORT), which alone, can also be effective to treat opioid use disorders (OUDs).[^26] MAT programs help with treatment retention and abstinence by decreasing withdrawal symptoms and cravings; increasing quality of life; reducing risk of HIV and hepatitis C; reducing risky behaviors associated with substance use; as well as decreasing risk for overdose.[^27]   MAT programs can be in the community (healthcare office, methadone maintenance clinic, primary care physicians’ office, certified opioid treatment programs (OTPs)) or [correctional settings](http://nicic.gov/topics/5288-medication-assisted-treatment-mat-in-corrections).[^28]  Each type of medication for MAT is Food and Drug Administration (FDA) approved and is most effective when coupled with other counseling or therapy services for SUDs.[^29]
+**Description:**   [Medication-Assisted Treatment (MAT) programs](http://www.samhsa.gov/medication-assisted-treatment/treatment) incorporate the use of medicine to treat opioid or alcohol use disorders, in conjunction with behavioral therapies or counseling to treat individuals with SUDs.[^25]  With regard to opioids, the use of medication alone is called opioid replacement therapy (ORT), which alone, can also be effective to treat opioid use disorders (OUDs).[^26] MAT programs help with treatment retention and abstinence by decreasing withdrawal symptoms and cravings; increasing quality of life; reducing risk of HIV and hepatitis C; reducing risky behaviors associated with substance use; as well as decreasing risk for overdose.[^27]   MAT programs can be in the community (healthcare office, methadone maintenance clinic, primary care physicians’ office, certified opioid treatment programs (OTPs)) or [correctional settings](http://nicic.gov/topics/5288-medication-assisted-treatment-mat-in-corrections).[^28]  Each type of medication for MAT is Food and Drug Administration (FDA) approved and is most effective when coupled with other counseling or therapy services for SUDs; however, research also suggests benefits from medication alone without counseling.[^29]

 ***Medications to treat Opioid Use Disorders (OUDs)***